 The trail continues to expand, with a one-mile section of trail starting at Allen Road in Carlisle completed in 2017.
 2018 saw two additional miles of trail open from Centerville Road to Greenhill Road in Newville starting the PPL extension toward Carlisle.
 A two-mile section of trail was completed in 2022 from Springview Road to McAllister Church Road with parking facilities at Springview Road and crossing Greason Road in the center.

 The original section of Cumberland Valley Rail Trail saw a new surface applied to the trail from the Shippensburg Township Park to Oakville and was completed in the spring of 2022.
+Next, the Oakville to Newville section was resurfaced and completed in 2023.

 The trail is now complete from the downtown Shippensburg at the edge of Shippensburg University to Greenhill Road past Newville, approximately 13 miles, a 2 mile section centered in the village of Greason, and 1 mile at Allen Road providing a connection to downtown Carlisle.
 Parking is available at Shippensburg Station, Shippensburg Township Park, Oakville, Newville, Springview Road and Allen Road with restrooms at Shippensburg Station, Shippensburg Township Park and Newville.
 Completing the remaining sections will connect the business districts of Shippensburg and Carlisle along with the campuses of Shippensburg University and Dickinson College.